 Or you can edit it directly in the cluster using kubectl edit.
 This will open the default editor in your current shell.
 Make the modification, save and exit the editor, and it will automatically be applied to the cluster:

 '''

-kubectl edit keycloaks.keycloak.org -n knime knime-keycloak
+kubectl edit keycloaks.k8s.keycloak.org -n knime knime-keycloak

 '''

-The modification that needs to be done is adding the KEYCLOAK_LOGLEVEL variable under spec.keycloakDeploymentSpec.experimental.env:
+The modification that needs to be done is adding an additional configuration option under spec.additionalOptions:

 '''

 spec:

-keycloakDeploymentSpec:

-experimental:

-env:

-- name: KEYCLOAK_LOGLEVEL

-value: DEBUG

 '''